-Sure, we like to get our money's worth when it comes to food, but there is so much thick-cut pepperoni and homemade fennel sausage on top of this pizza that you may need to get your stomach pumped once you finish.
-This pizza is solid - it's just a lot.
+There is so much thick-cut pepperoni and homemade fennel sausage on top of this pizza that it's hard to eat too much of it.
+It's solid - it’s just a lot.

 Continuing with the whole “it’s a lot theme,” the Porchetta pie is more of the same.
 The thick pie features sliced Osteria Morini porchetta, and the contrasting crunch of rosemary salted pork cracklings.
 We absolutely loved it, but you really only need a single slice of this pizza.

 Of all the pies we’ve tried at Nicoletta, this was our favorite.
 Definitely order it.

 A pizzeria’s plain pie speaks volumes, and we just didn’t like Nicoletta’s at all.
 There’s way too much tomato sauce, not enough mozzarella, and an incredibly thick dough.